bioinfo-pf-curie/scEpigenome/README.md

 A sample plan is a csv file (comma separated) that list all samples with their biological IDs, **with no header**.

 SAMPLE_ID,SAMPLE_NAME,PATH_TO_R1_FASTQ,[PATH_TO_R2_FASTQ]

+The sample plan can vary a bit according to the protocol.

+#### `schip_indrop`

+Paired-end reads with R1 and R2 for each sample.
+The barcode information is expected to be on the R2 reads.

+SAMPLE_ID,SAMPLE_NAME,PATH_TO_R1_FASTQ,PATH_TO_R2_FASTQ

+The barcode is then extracted from the R2 reads, and the remaining bases are aligned on the genome.

+#### `scuttag_indrop`

+Three fastq files are expected for one sample.
+The barcode information is expected to be on the R2 reads.
+Only the R1/R3 reads are aligned on the genome.

+SAMPLE_ID,SAMPLE_NAME,PATH_TO_R1_FASTQ,PATH_TO_R2_FASTQ,PATH_TO_R3_FASTQ

+#### `sccuttag_10X`

+Three fastq files are expected for one sample.
+The barcode information is expected to be on the R2 reads.
+Only the R1/R3 reads are aligned on theThree fastq files are expected for one sample.

+SAMPLE_ID,SAMPLE_NAME,PATH_TO_R1_FASTQ,PATH_TO_R2_FASTQ,PATH_TO_R3_FASTQ

+### `sccuttag_plate`

+Usually, for this protocol, we end up with a pair of fastq files per cell, after demultiplexing.
+The idea here is to give in the sample plan, the path to the folder which contains all the per-cell fastq files per sample.

+SAMPLE_ID,SAMPLE_NAME,DIRECTORY_TO_R1_R2_FASTQ

+Of note, the per cell fastq files will be merged (`--batchSize`) and processed as batch of cells.

 ### Full Documentation